JuicyPasta/Claymore-No-Fee-Proxy/README.md

 # flakjacket ETH

 Removes Claymore's 1-2% mining fee using Stratum Proxy.
-Tested on Ubuntu 16.04 and Windows 10 with claymore 9.6 with ETH.
+Tested on Ubuntu 16.04 and Windows 10 with Claymore 9.6 ETH.

 ## How it works?
 This proxy is placed between Claymore and Internet in order to catch mining fee packet and substituting the devfee address with your wallet address.
 The redirection are done on the fly and do not require stoping or relaunching the mining software.